Let’s be frank.

 Developing an Enterprise Application is a scrupulous job. [marker-highlight]It requires precision, vision, and expertise.[/marker-highlight] The challenges can be many but it’s important to be aware of them to get the right product.

 Here is a list of probable challenges in the way of Enterprise Application Development-

 #1 Changing Business Requirements and Environments

 - The landscape of a business might change, sometimes completely.
 There can be technological transformation taking place.
 Or there can be economic disruptions.

 - The path that a company follows might change owing to feedback and analysis.
 This simply means new workflows and requirements have to be implemented.

 - Or in special cases, there can be a merger or acquisition.
 In that case, it all becomes a mammoth task integrating the two systems into a common Enterprise Application.

-It’s not possible to predict many such changes, nevertheless having a flexible and scalable architecture becomes more of a necessity. and changing one requirement might unexpectedly affect some other requirement.
+[marker-highlight]Enterprise Applications are complicated[/marker-highlight] and changing one requirement might unexpectedly affect some other requirement.
+It’s not possible to predict many such changes, nevertheless having a flexible and scalable architecture becomes more of a necessity.

 #2 Shifting to the mobile platform